 · Widened doors, level thresholds and raised external areas for level, wheelchair access throughout the home

 · Conversion of rooms for specialist wetroom facilities

 · Carer’s accommodation

-· Open plan layout design to incorporate family preferences on entertainment and connection with the garden where M is to spend a significant time planting and potting
+· Open plan layout design to incorporate family preferences on entertainment and connection with the garden where our client is to spend a significant time planting and potting

-· Central fire place again M preference, located within the central family space to enjoy.
+· Central fire place again our client's preference, located within the central family space to enjoy.

 · Fitting of specialist ceiling hoist tracks within the specialist bedroom and wetroom.
-Space finding ways were sought to minimise impact on M’s space with a larger than average chair
+Space finding ways were sought to minimise impact on our clien't space with a larger than average chair

 · Incorporating a unique personal choice on colours and materials used onsite, such as Victorian style floor mosaic tiling, natural wood plank feature walls to name but a few.